AleXthunder2005/rsschool-cv/cv.md

 #### **E-mail:** aleksandrnar2005@gmail.com
 #### **Telegram:** @AleXthunder_18
 ## Briefly About Myself:
 #### I'm Aleksandr and i'm 18.
 I study at Belarusian State University of Informatics and Radioelectronics (BSUIR).
-In my opinion, a job of Software Developer is the very interest, so I want to learn a lot of technology to be able to do as much as possible.
+In my opinion, a job of Software Developer is very interest, so I want to learn a lot of technology to be able to do as much as possible.
 ## Skills:
 * Java
 * Git/GitHub